liferay/liferay-docs/develop/tutorials/articles/110-portlets/02-liferay-soy-portlet/01-creating-a-soy-portlet.markdown

             </div>
     {/template}

-If your view has JavaScript logic associated with it, you'll need to create a corresponding `*es.js` file (usually with the same name), that imports the Soy templates the view requires and registers the view as a Metal JS component.
+If your view has JavaScript logic associated with it, you must create a corresponding `*es.js` file (usually with the same name) that imports the Soy templates the view requires and registers the view as a MetalJS component.
 For example, here is the [`View.es.js` component](https://github.com/liferay/liferay-portal/blob/master/modules/apps/foundation/hello-soy/hello-soy-web/src/main/resources/META-INF/resources/View.es.js) for `com.liferay.hello.soy.web` portlet's `View.soy` template: